datadesk/django-for-data-analysis-nicar-2016/README.md

 There's a lot going on here.
 We know there were more complaints open after a year in East L.A. than other parts of the city.
 But is this because they receive more complaints in general?
 Are some types of complaints addressed more quickly than others?

-To find the median time to address a complaint, we used a statistical method called a survival analaysis, employing a Python library called [Lifelines](http://lifelines.readthedocs.org/en/latest/index.html).
-This takes into account the closure rate for complaints that are still open and haven't been closed yet.
+To find the median time to address a complaint, we use survival analaysis.
 Let's take apart this view:

 ```python
 class ComplaintAnalysis(TemplateView):